arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 Sorting coordinate values
 .........................

-To sort coordinate values by mean you have to locate the means of each school and then use the DataArray result to sort the coordinate values.
+To sort coordinate values you have to define the order, store it, and use the result to sort the coordinate values.

 Example: Sorting the schools by mean
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~